carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Actor.get_world"></a>**<font color="#7fb800">get_world</font>**(<font color="#00a6ed">**self**</font>)
 Return the world this actor belongs to.
 - <a name="carla.Actor.get_location"></a>**<font color="#7fb800">get_location</font>**(<font color="#00a6ed">**self**</font>)
-Return the current transform of the actor.
+Return the current location of the actor.
-    - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the transform received in the last tick.
+    - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the location received in the last tick.
 _</font>
 - <a name="carla.Actor.get_velocity"></a>**<font color="#7fb800">get_velocity</font>**(<font color="#00a6ed">**self**</font>)
 Return the current 3D velocity of the actor.